-- Never give their passwords to anyone, not even to Help Desk administrators. - Change their passwords at regular intervals. - Be aware of what information requests to expect from Help Desk administrators. - Always log off from the RSA Archer web interface when finished. - Always lock their desktops when they step away from their computers. - Regularly close their browser and clear their cache of data. - Do not upload any files to RSA Archer from sources other than themselves. - Never enable active content when opening CSV files with spreadsheet applications like Microsoft Excel or LibreOffice Calc.
+- Never give their passwords to anyone, not even to Help Desk administrators. - Change their passwords at regular intervals. - Be aware of what information requests to expect from Help Desk administrators. - Always log off from the RSA Archer web interface when finished. - Always lock their desktops when they step away from their computers. - Regularly close their browser and clear their cache of data. - Do not upload any files to RSA Archer from sources other than themselves. - Before they upload files to RSA Archer, run a local virus scan to search for any malicious content. - Never enable active content when opening CSV files with spreadsheet applications like Microsoft Excel or LibreOffice Calc.